pact-foundation/pact-net/README.md

     //Assert
     Assert.Equal("tester", result.id);

-    _mockProviderService.VerifyInteractions(); //NOTE: Verifies that interactions registered on the mock provider are called once and only once
+    _mockProviderService.VerifyInteractions(); //NOTE: Verifies that interactions registered on the mock provider are called at least once
   }
 }
 ```